-Or as soon thereafter as the interim report is approved by the MHEC Office of Outreach and Grants Management
+\Or as soon thereafter as the interim report is approved by MHEC's Office of Outreach and Grants Management

-Awards will be disbursed as long as all reporting requirements and progress toward project goals have been satisfactorily met.
-Interim and final reports may be received but returned for more information; funds are not disbursed until any further changes or additions to the report or program are requested and approved.
-Requested changes may include a revised budget based on expenditures to date and program participation.
+Awards will be disbursed after all reporting requirements and progress toward project goals has been satisfactorily met.
+If the interim report is returned for additional information, funds will not be released until all requested information is received and approved.
+For example, MHEC may request a revised budget based on expenditures to date and program participation.

-The Commission reserves the right to request changes to the original plan after each interim report in order for the program to move forward.
-The Commission also reserves the right terminate projects that fail to demonstrate adequate progress toward goals (see also "Grant Management" Termination section).
+MHEC reserves the right to request changes to the original plan after each interim report in order for the program to move forward.
+MHEC also reserves the right to terminate projects that fail to demonstrate adequate progress toward goals (see also "Grant Management" Termination section).

-Grantees who wish to request changes to their original plan and/or line item budget allocations may do so at any point; however, approval from the Commission's Office of Outreach and Grants Management must be secured before changes are made.
+Grantees who wish to request changes to their original plan and/or line item budget allocations may do so at any point; however, MHEC's Office of Outreach and Grants Management must approve the request before changes are made.
 See "Grant Management," section "Post-Award Changes."